GEMScienceTools/nrml_converters/README.md

 =================

-The ``oq_input`` folder contains a script for converting OpenQuake NRML input source model file to ESRI shapefile, and vice versa.
+The ``oq_input`` folder contains a script for converting OpenQuake NRML input source model and rupture model files to ESRI shapefile, and vice versa.

-The ``oq_output`` folder contains scripts for converting OpenQuake NRML output files (hazard curves, hazard maps, uniform hazard spectra, stochastic event sets, ground motion fields) to .csv (comma separated) or .txt (tab delimited) files.
+The ``oq_output`` folder contains scripts for converting OpenQuake NRML output files (hazard curves, hazard maps, uniform hazard spectra, stochastic event sets, ground motion fields, disaggregation matrices) to .csv (comma separated) or .txt (tab delimited) files.

 Each script can be executed from shell by invoking the python command followed by the script name, and by one or more flag arguments (depending on the script).